 Available with Lead Time!

-The Relaxin ELISA is an enzyme immunoassay intended for the quantitative determination of relaxin in serum, plasma, urine, seminal plasma, and tissue samples.
+The Histamine ELISA is intended for the quantitative determination of histamine in EDTA plasma and urine.

 For research use only.
 Not for use in diagnostic procedures.